 In history this hedge was used as a purgative, which apparently helped to heal the body and rid it of disease and illness.
 The only other use was to use the berries and the bark as a yellow dye.
 Due to the hardness and denseness of the wood, it was hardly ever used.

-The berries are an irritant and poisonous to humans, and only provide food for wildlife such as bees and other insects.
+The berries are an irritant and poisonous to humans but provide food for wildlife such as bees and other insects.
 This is one of the few food sources for the bautiful Brimstone butterfly.
 The bark of the tree can also irritate skin, again making it an excellent hedge along with its thorns for privacy and preventing intruders.

 It grows well in most soil types, and can grow in shade and sunlight, making it the perfect hedge for most gardens and landscapes with different environmental factors.
-We have a range of Buckthorn Common plants available in bare root form for planting during the winter season from November until mid April.
-For more information on our Buckthorn Common plants or any of our other hedging varieties, contact our specialist team members for more information.
+Common Buckthorn plants are available in economical bare root form for planting during the winter season from November until mid April.
+For more information on our Common Buckthorn plants or any of our other hedging varieties, contact our specialist team members for more information.